BunsDev/chainlink-vault-ERC4626/STIPS.md

 A proposed timeline for completion

 ## Checkpoint 1
-Before more in depth design of the contract flows lets make sure that all the work done to this point has been exhaustive.
+_Before more in depth design of the contract flows lets make sure that all the work done to this point has been exhaustive.
 It should be clear what we're doing, why, and for who.
 All necessary information on external protocols should be gathered and potential solutions considered.
 At this point we should be in alignment with product on the non-technical requirements for this feature.
-It is up to the reviewer to determine whether we move onto the next step.
+It is up to the reviewer to determine whether we move onto the next step._

 **Reviewer**:

 ## Proposed Architecture Changes
-A diagram would be helpful here to see where new feature slot into the system.
-Additionally a brief description of any new contracts is helpful.
+_A diagram would be helpful here to see where new feature slot into the system.
+Additionally a brief description of any new contracts is helpful._
+### Goal
+_Describe the actual solution you decided upon_

+CCIP Vault will be able to deposit and withdraw capital from a destination chain and handle accounting on source chain.

+### Design
+There could be two contracts in the protocol/vault architecture.

 ## Requirements
-These should be a distillation of the previous two sections taking into account the decided upon high-level implementation.
-Each flow should have high level requirements taking into account the needs of participants in the flow (users, managers, market makers, app devs, etc)
+_These should be a distillation of the previous two sections taking into account the decided upon high-level implementation.
+Each flow should have high level requirements taking into account the needs of participants in the flow (users, managers, market makers, app devs, etc)_

+### Source Vault

+#### Expected Functionality
+1. Accept user funds via a `deposit()` function.
+2. Issue shares to user via `mint()`.
+3. To issue shares, we need a method to calculate total value of the destination vault + source vault (if funds ever sit idle in the source vault).
+4. We need the ERC20 method which returns `totalSupply`.
+5. We need a `transfer()` method (or could keep it non-transferrable).
+6. We need a method which can convert users LP token value to underlying asset value.
+7. We need a method to invoke a CCIP transfer via relevant router.
+8. We need to be able to check the status of the deposit on the destination chain.
+9. A `withdraw()` function to accept user withdraw request.
+10. A mapping to track if users withdraw request has been fulfilled.
+11. A method to burn user shares.
+12. A method to `lockVault()`
+13. A method to `unlockVault()`

+### Destination Vault

+#### Expected Functionality
+1. Accept a CCIP transfer.
+2. Swap funds to target yield asset.
+3. Swap funds back to base asset.
+4. Return a value of assets in the vault in terms of base asset.
+5. Accept a withdrawal request from the source vault.
+6. Calls `swap()`.
+7. Send a CCIP programmable token transfer as well as the message ID of the initially received message.
+8. Swap funds based on the amount of requested funds.

 ## User Flows
 - Highlight *each* external flow enabled by this feature.
 It's helpful to use diagrams (add them to the `assets` folder).
 Examples can be very helpful, make sure to highlight *who* is initiating this flow, *when* and *why*.
 A reviewer should be able to pick out what requirements are being covered by this flow.
 ## Checkpoint 2